Sing for Absolution: Background

 "Sing for Absolution" is composed in the key of D minor, and moves at a slow tempo of 86 bpm.
 The song's vocal range spans from G3 to A4.
-When performed live, the song is transposed down half a step, into C sharp minor.
+When performed live, the song is typically transposed down half a step, into C sharp minor; it was performed in its original key only in its earliest live appearances.
 The song was performed at most shows from 2003 to 2004 and occasionally in 2007.
 The song has not been performed since 2017.

 Drummer Dominic Howard has said that the song is about finding absolution through singing and writing music, Dom said: The song "Sing For Absolution" is about the music writing and making music.
 This can also be a kind of absolution, but not in the religious sense intentioned.
 Absolution may mean that you will find an absoluteness or something positive.
 Through things you might not quite understand, or things that are strange or confusing things that you look at first as a negative singing, in other word, making music can be a way to understand these things.
 To pack in a context that makes them understandable.